-Alexandre Dumas is best known as the author who wrote some of the most well-known French books in the world.
-He was a prolific writer, with over 500+ known works consisting of adventure stories, romance novels, travel journals, essays, plays, fictional mysteries, and more.
+Dumas was a prolific author, writing in a variety of genres and rarely taking a holiday.
+There are over 500+ known works, consisting of adventure stories, romance novels, travel journals, essays, plays, fictional mysteries, and more.

 So let’s explore some interesting facts about the life of Alexandre Dumas, shall we?
 Allons-y!